pnnl/ruleset-checking-tool/docs/ruleset_functions/get_scc_window_wall_ratios.md

 Returns:

-- **scc_window_wall_ratios_dictionary**: A dictionary that saves area classification with its the window and wall ratios for residential, non-residential and semi-heated surface categories.
+- **scc_window_wall_ratios_dictionary**: A dictionary that saves each surface conditioning category (residential, non-residential, mixed and semi-heated) with its window-wall-ratios for each building in RMR.

 Function Call: